RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-active-active.md

         1. Click **Save** to save the ACL.
         1. Click **Update** to save the changes to the database.

-    - **Endpoint port number** (Required) - The port in the range 10000-19999 that clients must use to connect to the CRDB.
+    - **Endpoint port number** (Required) - The port in the range 10000-19999 that clients must use to connect to the Active-Active database.

     - In the **Database clustering** option, you can either: